cobrian59/scheduler/README.md

 ```

 Add a new course:
-(Here, 4 is # of credits, A- is grade, "CSCore" is degree catagory, FA19 is semester).
+(Here, CS2800 is the course name, 4 is # of credits, A- is grade, "CSCore" is degree catagory, FA19 is semester).
 ```
 add CS3110 4 A- CScore FA19
 ```

-Add a new course (and have Class Roster get credits info):
+Add a new course (and have Class Roster get credits info -- for Cornell courses ONLY):
 ```
 add CS3410 B CScore FA19
 ```